PhelanShao/ToxD4C/README.md

 # ToxD4C: A Unified Deep Learning Framework for Advanced Molecular Toxicity Prediction

-ToxD4C is a state-of-the-art deep learning framework engineered for high-accuracy, interpretable, and robust prediction of molecular toxicity.
+ToxD4C (Dual-Driven Dynamic Deep Chemistry) is a state-of-the-art deep learning framework engineered for high-accuracy, interpretable, and robust prediction of molecular toxicity.
 It moves beyond traditional 2D graph models by creating a holistic molecular representation through the intelligent fusion of topological structure, 3D geometry, and expert-curated chemical features, all enhanced by advanced representation learning techniques.

 ---

-## 🚀 Key Innovations
+##  Keys

 ToxD4C distinguishes itself through several key architectural and methodological innovations: